TFM-LSW/acme-booking-assignment/README.md

 - **Keyboard support**: Escape key to close drawer
 - **Focus indicators**: Visible focus rings on interactive elements

+## Design decisions and trade-offs

+### Showing the condensed calendar

+On mobile, when you scroll down and the full calendar moves out of view, a condensed week view appears.
+I used an Intersection Observer to detect this rather than scroll position calculations.
+It's a bit more complex than showing it always, but significantly improves the mobile experience by keeping date selection visible.

+### Timezone handling limitations

+The current implementation derives IANA timezones from UTC offsets (like `Etc/GMT+5`).
+This works fine for offset-based systems but doesn't handle daylight saving time.
+A full IANA timezone database would be more accurate but requires backend support to properly map timezones.

+### Why simulate the API endpoint?

+The `/api/bookings/+server.ts` route currently simulates the booking creation.
+In production, this would proxy to your actual API.
+Having this layer gives us a place to add authentication, validation, or rate limiting later without changing the frontend code.

+## What I'd improve with more time

+### Full timezone support

+The timezone handling could be much better with:

+- Proper daylight saving time support
+- Timezone search/filtering (typing "London" finds GMT)
+- Display timezone abbreviations alongside UTC offsets
+- Better handling of edge cases like half-hour offsets

+### Testing

+Production code needs tests:

+- Unit tests for utilities and the API client
+- Integration tests for the full booking flow
+- E2E tests with Playwright to catch regressions
+- Accessibility tests with axe-core

+### Nice-to-have features

+If this were a real product, I'd add:

+- Multiple attendees per meeting
+- Meeting notes or agenda field
+- Calendar integration (Google Calendar, Outlook)
+- Ability to cancel or reschedule bookings

+### Developer experience

+To make the codebase easier to work with:

+- Storybook for component documentation
+- Pre-commit hooks to catch issues early
+- Conventional commits for better changelog generation
+- More comprehensive JSDoc comments

 ## Building for production

 ```sh